 About ASICS

-Our flagship advocacy initiative, the Annual Survey of India’s City-Systems (ASICS) is a comprehensive diagnostic of the state of India’s city-systems – the complex, mostly-invisible factors (such as laws, policies, institutions, institutional processes) that underpin urban governance and strongly influence the quality of life in India’s cities.
+Our flagship initiative, the Annual Survey of India’s City-Systems (ASICS) is a comprehensive diagnostic of the state of India’s city-systems – the complex, mostly invisible factors (such as laws, policies, institutions, and institutional processes) that underpin urban governance and strongly influence the quality of life in India’s cities.

 ASICS is a health diagnostic of our cities.
 It is intended to serve as a bellwether of the degree and direction of systemic reforms being undertaken by governments in the urban context.